What are the COVID Emergency Grants?

-NSCC students may be eligible for an emergency grants if they have experienced financial hardship due to the impact of COVID-19 where the change from a physical classroom experience to an online/remote setting could be eligible to participate under federal law Section 484 of Title IV (HEA of 1965) in an emergency financial aid grant.
-The college has received funding from four programs: The Coronavirus Aid, Relief and Economic Security Act (CARES), the Governor's Emergency Education Relief Fund (GEER), Higher Education Emergency Relief Fund – Minority Service Institutions (HEERF-MSI) and the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and the American Rescue Plan Act (ARP).
+NSCC students may be eligible for an emergency grants if they have experienced financial hardship due to the impact of COVID-19.
+Under federal law Section 484 of Title IV (HEA of 1965), the college has received funding from these programs: The Coronavirus Aid, Relief and Economic Security Act (CARES), the Governor's Emergency Education Relief Fund (GEER), Higher Education Emergency Relief Fund – Minority Service Institutions (HEERF-MSI), the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and the American Rescue Plan Act (ARP).

-- Applicants must be students who are currently enrolled in a degree or certificate program at NSCC for the current semester.
+Applicants must be students who are currently enrolled in courses at NSCC for the current semester.
 Grants will be disbursed after the add/drop period of each term since we need to confirm your enrollment before releasing the funds.

-- The following NSCC students are not eligible for emergency funding at this time: Undocumented students, International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, and those students who are not enrolled in a degree or eligible certificate program as well as non-credit courses.
+Undocumented students, International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, those students who are not enrolled in a degree or eligible certificate program as well as non-credit courses.

 What to do next?